|

 generations after them, so that the ongoing impact of righteousness

 can be never-ending as it passes down into the future.
-In fact, the
+In fact,

 Bible tells us God shows His mercy and steadfast love to a thousand